Manufacture of wooden houses

 CLT houses - advantages, disadvantages, manufacturers, useful links

-CLT is a relatively new building material, having been in use for 20-something years and is considered a material of the future.
-The qualities and performance achieved by CLT have brought it to the attention of builders and beneficiaries in Romania who want to build with modern and sustainable methods.
-CLT is already being used in our country and interest in this material is growing all the time.
+CLT is a relatively recent building material, having been in use for 20-something years, and is considered a material of the future.
+The qualities and performance achieved by CLT have brought it to the attention of Romanian builders and users who want to build with modern and sustainable methods.
+CLT is already being used in our country and interest in the material is growing all the time.
 We frequently receive questions about the advantages and disadvantages of building with CLT, construction time, costs and performance.
 Without claiming to have answered them all, we have gathered below the answers to the most important questions based on the opinions of specialists and those who have decided to use CLT in construction.

 houses in CLT

-CLT, Cross Laminated Timber, is considered one of the most modern, best performing and curate industrially manufactured building materials.
-CLT is a panel obtained by cross-laminating timber.
-It uses wood that is considered softer, generally softwood, and by layering it, a very strong material is obtained that is used as a wall or floor in both residential and commercial construction projects.
-Basically, we're talking about prefabricated timber building elements that simplify the design and construction of houses.
-On the building site they are joined together like pieces of a game.
+CLT, Cross Laminated Timber, is considered one of the most modern, high-performance and curate industrially manufactured building materials.
+CLT is a panel made by cross-laminating timber.
+It uses what is generally considered to be softer wood, usually softwood, and the cross lamination produces a very strong material used as a wall or floor in both residential and commercial building projects.
+Basically, we are talking about prefabricated wooden building elements that simplify the design and construction of houses.
+On the building site, they fit together like pieces in a game.

-CLT panels have different thicknesses.
-When building a CLT house, panels of different sizes and thicknesses are used for walls, floors and roofs.
-The thickness of a CLT panel is given by the thickness of each layer of timber and the number of layers.
+CLT panels come in different thicknesses.
+When building a CLT house, different sizes and thicknesses of panels are used for walls, floors and roofs.
+The thickness of a CLT panel is determined by the thickness of each layer of timber and the number of layers.
 The thickness of the layers of timber in a CLT panel is between 20 and 40 mm and can be 3, 5, 7, even 9 layers placed perpendicular to each other.
-In order to obtain wall or floor size panels, the wood that goes into each layer is checked, defects are removed and then finger-joined to obtain the dimensions required by the project.
-It has controlled moisture content, around 12%, and is dried before use in kilns.
-The layers are bonded together under pressure with special polyurethane adhesive for structural elements, without formaldehyde content.
-Further information on CLT production can also be found at here.
+In order to obtain wall or floor size panels, the wood that goes into each layer is inspected, defects are removed and then finger-jointed to obtain the dimensions required by the project.
+It has controlled moisture content, around 12%, and is dried before use in dryers.
+The layers are bonded together, under pressure, with a special polyurethane adhesive for structural elements, containing no formaldehyde.
+Further information on CLT manufacturing can also be found at here.

-It is no secret that the building materials industry is one of the most polluting industries.
+It's no secret that the building materials industry is one of the most polluting.
 To produce 1 m³ of concrete, 800 kg of carbon dioxide is released into the atmosphere, and for 1 m³ of steel, 2500 kg of carbon dioxide.
-Wood is a natural material and the tree from which the wood comes uses carbon dioxide in the photosynthesis process.
-It is estimated that a tree consumes about one tonne of carbon dioxide by maturity.
-The industrialisation process to obtain CLT results in about 300 kg of carbon dioxide being released into the atmosphere, and overall the air we breathe is better off by 600 kg of carbon dioxide.
+Wood is a natural material and the tree from which the wood comes uses carbon dioxide in photosynthesis.
+It is estimated that a tree consumes about one ton of carbon dioxide by the time it reaches maturity.
+The industrialization process to obtain CLT results in about 300 kg of carbon dioxide being released into the atmosphere, and overall the air we breathe gains, with a minus of 600 kg of carbon dioxide.

 What are the advantages of building with CLT

 CLT is a strong, lightweight and stable building material.
-The interlocking layers of wood make the panel stable and unaffected by external moisture.
+The interlocking layers of wood make the panel stable and unaffected by outside moisture.
 Each wall functions as a structural element, its strength being determined by the number of layers of wood in its composition.
-The walls of the house can be sized according to the forces they discharge, resulting in a larger usable area.
-Compared to concrete or masonry structures, CLT panels are 4 times lighter, resulting in thinner walls for the same load-bearing capacity, better earthquake resistance and simpler and cheaper foundations.
-Added to these advantages are the insulating capacity of wood and the fact that it is a natural renewable material.
+The walls of the house will be able to be sized according to the forces they unload, resulting in a larger usable floor area.
+Compared to concrete or masonry structures, CLT panels are 4 times lighter, resulting in thinner walls with the same load-bearing capacity, better earthquake resistance and a simpler and cheaper foundation.
+These advantages are compounded by the insulating properties of wood and the fact that it is a naturally renewable material.

 But the most important advantage is the speed of construction.
-The advanced prefabrication of the building elements (walls, floors, ceilings) and the very high precision with which they are processed in the factory (tolerances of 2 mm) results in a high degree of accuracy when assembled on site, which leads to rapid construction progress.
-The large elements fit together quickly and so a one-level house can be erected in a matter of days.
+The advanced prefabrication of the building elements (walls, floors, ceilings) and the very high precision with which they are machined in the factory (tolerances of 2 mm) results in a high degree of accuracy in on-site assembly, which drives the construction forward quickly.
+The large elements fit together quickly, so a single-storey house can be erected in days.

 As a living space, a CLT house will bring all the benefits of an energy efficient home